spelliott7/ESP32_BT_KB_IPAD_PIR/README.md

 As you can imagine that is tedious so I got a great idea from /u/RubberDinero to add a PIR and a bluetooth keyboard library to an ESP32 so it could connect and unlock it.
 I use the MQTT message to fire up the other devices.
 Voila.

+I forgot to include the BleKeyboard library info: https://github.com/T-vK/ESP32-BLE-Keyboard Download the zip file and upload it to the library in Arduino.
+Examples included.
+More info on that page.

 This essentially sees motion > sends space bar > space bar (to wake the screen via BT keyboard) > waits a couple of seconds > sends four digit code (did not test 6 but it should work) > then does nothing for 5 minutes until it can send again.
 I included MQTT publishing so you can base other triggers around it within HA / NodeRed / whatever.
 Hoping I can figure out how to do a timed response with a run once